eic/drich-dev/README.md

 # dRICH-dev
 Scripts for ATHENA dRICH and IRT development

-ATHENA Software is modular: see [the flowchart overview](docDiagram.pdf) for general guidance of the modules and their connections of calls and data flow
+ATHENA Software is modular: see [the flowchart overview](docDiagram.pdf) for general guidance of the modules relevant for RICH development.
+It shows their dependences, calls, and data flow.

 ## Dependencies
 - install EIC Software container: